 Football players’ wages

-An individual football player may be deducted wages – often in the area of two weeks wages – for disciplinary action.
+An individual football player may be deducted wages – often in the area of two weeks wages – for disciplinary reasons.

-This is perfectly legal to do as a player will have been found to be in breach of his duties and obligations as a professional footballer and accordingly will be fined.
-Often this happens if a player has had some trouble in their personal life where they might have been involved in a fight in a night club or something similar.
+This is perfectly legal to do as a player will have been found to be in breach of his duties and obligations under his contract as a professional footballer and accordingly will be fined.
+Often this happens if a player has had some trouble in their personal life, for example, being involved in a fight in a night club.

 Would a player be able to walk away from his contract due to not being paid?